 For all other components (non-modal dialogs, popovers or disclosures), expected focus management differs case by case.
 The Popover Explainer's section on focus describes some of such cases.

 Are all popovers dialogs?

-<dialog> elements or elements with
+<dialog> element or elements with a

 Are all dialogs popovers?

 No, only non-modal dialogs are conceptually popovers (you can implement them with